LucasWerppFranco/Tusk-C-library/README.md

 This repository is actually a simple library in C to block the terminal in the program in a simpler way.
 I tried to make it as simple as possible so that it can be used both in the system I am developing with it, and in anyone who may come to use it.

+> ⚠️ **Attention:** The documentation for this library is not 100% finished yet.
+I'd be happy to hear from anyone who finds any issues with the documentation.

 ```
      __________               __________
     / __A__    )_____________(    __A__ \